Chrismettal/ESP-Hiro/README.md

 ## Buying

-I have set up a store at https://www.tindie.com/stores/binary-6/ where I am currently gauging interest in this project.
+I have set up a store at https://www.tindie.com/stores/binary-6/ and I am currently gauging interest in this project.
 I will order a new set of V1.0.1 PCBs which I can sell as a (mostly assembled) kit.
 I also offer the printed cases as well.
+If you want one, please go ahead and vote on [this issue here](https://github.com/Chrismettal/ESP-Hiro/issues/1) so I know how many to commission!

 ## Building my own